 Heritage is an important feature of Newcastle’s built and natural environment.
 The heritage significance of a place is what makes it special.
 It can include buildings and places with special historical, cultural, social, architectural, archaeological, natural or aesthetic value.

-- The NSW Heritage Council, assisted by Heritage NSW, has responsibility for heritage items of state heritage significance listed on the State Heritage Register, for Aboriginal objects and Aboriginal places, and for archaeological sites and relics of state and local significance.
+- The Heritage Council of NSW, assisted by Heritage NSW, has responsibility for heritage items of state heritage significance listed on the State Heritage Register, for Aboriginal objects and Aboriginal places, and for archaeological sites and relics of state and local significance.

 “The Burra Charter advocates a cautious approach to change: do as much as necessary to care for the place and to make it useable, but otherwise change it as little as possible so that its cultural significance is retained.”